The Sugar Mill

-“Don’t listen to him,” Fernando said, his dark eyes narrowing in a scowl.
+“Don’t listen to him.”
+Fernando's dark eyes narrowed into a scowl.
 “He don’t know a damn thing.”

-Todd looked at the bartender, and thought, Wow, what’s up with Fernando?
-Sounds like we touched a nerve.
-“He seemed like he knew a lot about the history of this place, and all,” Todd said.
+Todd looked at the bartender in perplexity.
+What was up with Fernando?
+Seemed like they'd touched a nerve.
+“He seemed like he knew a lot about the history of this place, and all.”

-“Just what’s in books,” Fernando said, his voice scornful.
+“Just what’s in books.”
+Fernando's voice was scornful.
 “He tells all the tourists about how old all the walls and statues and pyramids are, and when the Maya were doing what.
 But he don’t know, not really.
 Not what matters.”
-Fernando gave a little snort.
+He gave a little snort.
 “It keep him safe, all that book learning.
 At least it does that much.”